 As an established operation, the Beta Hunt Mine has a good understanding of its costs and has a functioning cost management system.
 Operating cost inputs are based on site actual costs in addition to recent supplier quotes.
 The mining operating costs are split into direct operating costs, maintenance costs, technical services costs and general and administrative costs ("G & A") costs.
-Direct operating costs include mining operator labour and consumable costs.
-Maintenance costs include maintenance labour and maintenance consumables.
+Direct operating costs include mining operator labour, consumable costs and maintenance costs include maintenance labour and maintenance consumables.
 Technical services costs include engineering, geology and geotechnical labour and consumables.
-G & A costs include administration labour and consumables in addition to safety department labour and consumables.
-The operating costs are detailed in Table 15.
+G&A costs include administration department and safety department labour and consumables.
+The operating costs are detailed in Table 14.